regex-modificadores-inline

 Inline modifiers are very powerful, but excessive use can lead to expressions that are difficult to read and maintain.

-(a.k.a. don’t go overboard with modifiers)
+(a.k.a. don’t go overboard putting modifiers)